Yoctol/bottender/website/versioned_docs/version-1.0.5/multi-messaging-channel-support.md

 ## Setup Each Platform

-To build a cross-platform bot, we have to setup each platform first.
-We can setup the platforms by following these guides:
+To build a cross-platform bot, we have to set up each platform first.
+We can set up the platforms by following these guides:

 - [Setup Messenger](https://bottender.js.org/docs/channel-messenger-setup)
 - [Setup LINE](https://bottender.js.org/docs/channel-line-setup)